JWForever5504/Zoo-Animal-ID/oz.md

   <br>
 Zoo Boise has one tiger:
   <br>
 - Akasha is an older female tiger.
-She moved to the zoo when she was no longer able to participate in an SSP (Species Surival Plan).
+She moved to the zoo because her genetics were well represent in AZA zoos, which didn't allow her to participate in an SSP (Species Surival Plan).
 She lives here because our zoo can't support cubs, and that opens up a space for cub-bearing females at other institutions.
   <br>
   <br>
   Akasha's chuffing: